tweetthebay/TweetTheBay/README.md

 This app will utilize React.js, Redux, Twitter API, Twitter API Ruby Gem (https://github.com/sferik/twitter), Google Maps API, Rails 5, HTML, CSS.

 React will store the current state of the tweets we are placing using the search request.
 The whole front-end will be built using a Redux architecture.
 A search query will run through a Rails RESTful API in order to render results, and all the results will be displayed using JS, HTML, and CSS.
+Additionally, a search query through the livestream function will maintain a low-level, persistent connection with the Twitter API, displaying live results as they are received.

 The primary challenges will be:

 - [ ] Interacting with the Twitter API.
 The documentation is just okay and there will be a lot of learning to do
 - [ ] Plotting tweets on Google Maps.
 Not every tweet has an exact geographic location (some users restrict access).
 - [ ] Managing the Twitter API Rate Limits.
 Twitter will blacklist dev accounts with too many REST requests, so we must ensure that we never exceed those limits.
+- [ ] Incorporating Twitter's streaming API.
+The streaming API is an essentially infinitely long HTTP request, and it is uncertain if standard Rails architecture (or Twitter gem we are using) will suffice to implement such functionality.
+Additionally, we will need to design the streaming feature in such a way that it adds to the user experience without friction rather than existing as a hard-to-use feature, given rate and connection limits.

 ### Group Members & Work Breakdown